MicrochipTech/unicens-linux-daemon/cfg/README.md

 **11.1) Defining a CDEV driver instance**

 In order to activate the character device driver the \<Cdev> tag is used.
-Once the driver is up and running, it will generate a virtual file in the */dev* folder of targets file system.
-This virtual file can be opened, read, write as any other file by an tool like *cat* or *dd* or in any programming language like C, C++, Java, Python.
-However seeking inside the character device is not supported, as the data is getting streamed and therefor have no random access possibility.
+Once the driver is up and running, it will generate a virtual file in the */dev* folder in the target file system.
+This virtual file can be opened, read, written as any other file by a tool like *cat* or *dd* or in any programming language like C, C++, Java, Python.
+However seeking inside the character device is not supported, as the data is getting streamed and therefor has no random access possibility.
-If the file supports reading or writing is depending on the role of the current connection: if its a source it supports reading.
+If the file supports reading or writing, is depending on the role of the current connection: if its a source it supports reading.
 If its a sink it supports writing.
 There is no protocol header involved.
 The first Byte written to the CDEV is the first Byte on the network.
 The same applies for the receive part.

 It has three mandatory attributes:

  - Name=".."
-	  - The given name will appear up in the /dev folder in the targets file system.
-UNICENS or the xml2struct tool will add the prefix "inic-" in front of the given name to make sure, that all INIC related character devices are listed grouped in the directory.
+	  - The given name will appear up in the /dev folder in the target file system.
+UNICENS or the xml2struct tool will add the prefix "inic-" in front of the given name to make sure, that all INIC related character devices are grouped in the directory.
-	  - The Name="hello" would form the character device */dev/inic-hello*
+	  - The Name="hello" would form the character device */dev/inic-hello*.

  - BufferSize=".."
 	 - Integer value, specifying the amount of Bytes for a single buffer element.
-	 - This buffer will allocated inside the driver and will temporary hold the streamed data.
+	 - This buffer will be allocated inside the driver and will temporary hold the streamed data.
-	 - Making this value bigger, makes the application more robust in that cases where the operating systems scheduler is slowly doing multitasking, due to heavy system load.
+	 - Making this value bigger, makes the application more robust, in cases where the operating systems scheduler is slowly doing task switching, due to the heavy system load.
 	 - Reducing the buffer size may help to reduce the audio / video latency.
-But if the value is too small, you will face data loss (Buffer-Underrun).
-Which leads to audio and video artifacts.
+But if the value is too small, the risk of data loss (Buffer-Underrun) increases, which may result in audio and video artifacts.
 	 - If the latency does not matter, using 8 KB is usually safe.
 	 - If the latency is crucial, there is no general good buffer size.
 It is very depended on the used CPU, operating system, kernel configuration and the typical system load.
-The integrator needs to find a good compromise between good latency and good robustness for each new system to be build.
+The integrator needs to find a good compromise between good latency and good robustness.

  - BufferCount=".."
-	 - Integer Value, specifying the amount of buffers (each with size defined in attribute BufferSize).
+	 - Integer Value, specifying the amount of buffers (each with the size defined in attribute BufferSize).
 	 - Having at least 2 buffers is recommend (double buffering).
 	 - If the latency does not matter, using 8 buffers is usually safe.
-	 - If the latency is crucial, the integrator needs also tweak this value.
+	 - If the latency is crucial, the integrator needs to tweak this value also.

 Example of creating an CDEV driver instance:
 ```xml